Coffee and High Blood Pressure

 Coronary Artery Disease and Elevated Blood Pressure.

-Is there a connection between coffee and high blood pressure being elevated, and/or causing coronary artery disease?
+Is there a connection between coffee and high blood pressure being elevated, leading to coronary artery disease?
 Many researchers say that they have found little evidence implicating caffeine to cardiovascular disease.
-(This will cover coffee and high blood pressure).
 Heart disturbances only occurred with high doses, or in sensitive individuals.
 They report that when administered acutely, moderate doses of caffeine can increase blood pressure and decrease heart rate.
 For most people, tolerance develops to these effects within a few days and there is no alteration in cardiovascular effects for habitual caffeine users.

 It is reported that caffeine administered acutely increases diuresis (urination), but this effect was not noted in habitual drinking of a few cups of coffee a day.
-I don’t know if this is the same in your case but usually when I drink coffee, within, let’s say a matter of half an hour; I am running for the loo.
-My dilemma is not to be used as a gauge because I don’t normally drink a lot of coffee and high blood pressure is not a problem I suffer from.
-I am just wondering if it affects others in the same way, who suffer from high blood pressure, and are being prescribed diuretics by their doctors.
+I don’t know if this is the same in your case but usually when I drink it within, let’s say, a matter of half an hour, I am running for the loo due to its diuretic properties.
+My dilemma is not to be used as a gauge because I don’t normally drink a lot of coffee, and high blood pressure is not a problem I suffer from.
+I am just wondering if it affects others in the same way, who suffer the condition, and are being prescribed diuretics by their doctors.
 They would need to take precautions and what of these reports?

 Anxiety and loosing sleep.

-Drinking too much coffee can cause a state of nervousness and anxiety.
-This is one of the reasons why coffee and high blood pressure can become an issue.
+Drinking too much caffeine can cause a state of nervousness and anxiety.
+This is one of the reasons why coffee can become an issue.
 What is too much?
 On average, 5 cups or more in any 24 hour period.
 Of course this will depend on how strong your coffee is, but usually we can determine that ourselves when we don’t feel quite right, feel insecure or nervous and sweat profusely.
-As for loosing sleep, well coffee is a stimulant so try drinking it early to waken you up but refrain from it in the evenings.
+As for loosing sleep, well that`s because the beverage is a stimulant so try drinking it early to waken you up but refrain from it in the evenings.

 Antioxidant.

-Coffee will play a mild role of antioxidant if more powerful sources are not present in the body.
+I will play a mild role az an antioxidant if more powerful sources are not present in the body.
 It’s not really a great antioxidant.
 I suggest if you want to supplement with antioxidants choose powerful ones such as, turmeric, grape seed extract, and white maritime pine bark extract.

-This is a better choice if you suffer from high blood pressure and don’t want any slight increase in levels caused by caffeine.
+This is a better choice if you suffer from hypertension and don’t want any slight increase in levels caused by caffeine.

 Some of the processes though, use chemical solvents to decaf.
 If you want to keep clear of them, then there are several methods that you need to know about, which are used to remove caffeine.